-The pro forma information discussed above is illustrative only and will change based on the actual initial public offering price, number of shares and other terms of this offering
+The pro forma information discussed above is illustrative only and will change based on the actual initial public offering price, number of shares and other terms of this offering determined at pricing.

-If the underwriters exercise their option to purchase additional shares in this offering in full at the assumed initial public offering price of \$ per share and assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, the pro forma net tangible book value would be approximately \$ per share, and the dilution in pro forma net tangible book determined at pricing.

-value per share to investors in this offering would be approximately \$ per share.
+If the underwriters exercise their option to purchase additional shares in this offering in full at the assumed initial public offering price of $\$ per share and assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, the pro forma net tangible book value would be approximately $\$ per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be approximately $\$ per share.

-average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing our common stock in this offering at an assumed initial public offering price of \$ per share, before deducting underwriting discounts and commissions and estimated offering expenses.
+The table below summarizes as of December 31, 2021, adjusted pro forma basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing our common stock in this offering at an assumed initial public offering price of \$ per share, before deducting underwriting discounts and commissions and estimated offering expenses.